ABCJesusLovesMe: A Research-Based Curriculum

-The ABCJesusLovesMe Preschool Curriculum is a comprehensive, research-based preschool curriculum focusing on Bible, academics, and development.
-Each curriculum contains goals and objectives to gauge the child's learning and growth.
+The ABCJesusLovesMe Preschool Curriculum is a comprehensive, research-based preschool Curriculum focusing on Bible, academics, and development.
+Each of the Curricula contains goals and objectives to gauge the child's learning and growth.
 Beyond the weekly lesson plans, ideas and materials are provided to support parents and teachers along the way.

 To equip and empower adults to be intentional and enable children to learn through play.